 [M] Compiler Bug SOL-2021-3, and

-[M] Compiler Bug SOL-2019-2 in `assembly {}`.
+Compiler Bug SOL-2019-2 in `assembly {}` in

-[M] Ensure Proper Rounding Of Computations Affecting Value
+[M] Ensure Proper Rounding of Computations Affecting Value

 Tested code MUST identify and protect against exploiting rounding errors: